 We have shown observations of the quasi 16-day wave in mesospheric water vapor during boreal winter 2011/2012 obtained by ground-based microwave radiometers and complemented by satellite data.
 The ground-based and satellite data agree well with each other both in amplitude and phase of the quasi 16-day wave.
-A SSW that occurred in January 2012 was preceded by strong wave activity and lead to a decrease in wave activity during the SSW.
-The observed quasi 16-day wave at the two mid-latitudinal measurement locations is a combination between a westward travelling wave number 1 wave with a period of 20 days and an eastward travelling wave number 1 wave with a period of 16 days.
-In the polar region, two dominant waves with a period of 20 days travelling in opposite directions result in a standing oscillation with Sodankylä being
+A SSW that occurred in January 2012 was preceded by strong wave activity and led to a decrease in wave activity during the SSW.
+The observed quasi 16-day wave at the two midlatitudinal measurement locations is a combination of a westward-traveling wave number 1 wave